egorhowell/Physics-Problems-In-Fortran/README.md

-# First Year Fortran Coursework
+# University Fortran Coursework
-- These are my first year of university coding problems which were solved in Fortran.
+- These are my university physics coding problems which were solved in Fortran.

 - Many of these are very basic physics problems which include:
   - Root finding